 Good Source Of Folate

 Folate is an essential B vitamin that can help protect children from birth defects, such as spina bifida and brain malformations.
-It’s also responsible for keeping homocysteine levels low, which protects you from heart disease by preventing plaque buildup inside your arteries (7).
-One cup of yellow squash has 17% of the recommended daily intake for folate.
+It’s also responsible for red blood cell production and helps keep homocysteine levels low, which protects you from heart disease by preventing plaque buildup inside your arteries (7).

 Good Source Of Minerals